deepset-ai/haystack/docs/_src/api/api/document_store.md

  | get_document_by_id(id: str, index: Optional[str] = None) -> Optional[Document]
 ```

-Fetch a document by specifying its text id string
+Fetch a document by specifying its text id string.

 <a name="memory.InMemoryDocumentStore.get_documents_by_id"></a>
 #### get\_documents\_by\_id